PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/chemotaxis_home.md

 And if your partner isn’t cooperating—perhaps they’re just sitting where they started and waiting for you—then you’ll get to see some neat stuff.

-> If you have no information, walk at random, leaving a trail of stone markers, each one pointing to the next.
-For every day that you walk, rest for three.
-Periodically mark the date alongside the cairn.
-It doesn't matter how you do this, as long as it's consistent.
-You could chisel the number of days into a rock, or lay out rocks to plot the number.
->
-> If you come across a trail that's newer than any you've seen before, start following it as fast as you can.
-If you lose the trail and can't recover it, resume leaving your own trail.

 CITE WHAT IF with link to the book homepage

 * What is the point of this introduction?
 Discuss the power of randomness that we have already repeatedly seen throughout the book.
 Then point out that although randomness is useful for running simulations, it is also useful as an algorithm for finding things.